 Aralez (sci-fi novel)

 The galaxy shrank when we built Aralez, the first of the arc-stations.
-We could It was humanity’s greatest achievement, the application of our most advanced technology.
+We could finally traverse the Milky Way in less than a lifetime.
+It was humanity’s greatest achievement, the application of our most advanced technology.
 But that was long ago, and what was once the hub for settlement and exploration is a quiet backwater.
 We have no idea why the pirates found it interesting enough to attack and board the station.

 I’m still in the process for worldbuilding here.
 I wrote part of a rough first draft for this one during NaNo ’16, but it’s mostly in a conceptual stage at the moment.